-Book Bags In classrooms, teachers may develop specific policies regarding book bags.
+In classrooms, teachers may develop specific policies regarding book bags.
 On school buses, book bags should always be held securely or placed under the student's seat.
 All book bags, backpacks, gym bags, etc. should be clearly marked with the student's name so the owner of the item can be identified immediately.
 Students should never carry large amounts of money to school, and they should not place anything of value in the exterior pockets of book bags or backpacks or in bags that open at the top.
 Student property, including but not limited to backpacks, book bags, athletic bags, and purses, may be searched by school administrators when reasonable suspicion exists.
 Any search of a student shall be conducted in a manner designed to preserve the privacy and dignity of the student to the extent possible according to the circumstances of the situation.

-Cell Phone & Electronic Device Policy The regulations of electronic devices include the following:
+Cell Phone & Electronic Device Policy

+Electronic Devices include but are not limited to the following: